infominer33/infominer33.github.io/research/notes-on-github-pages.md

 ---
 title: GitHub Pages—Starter Pack
 description: Publishing a Website via GitHub pages is free, and easy.
-Everything you need to get going, in one place.
+Here's everything you need to get going, in one place.
 image: "https://infominer.id/assets/img/gh-pages-starter-pack.png"
 redirect_from:
   - notes.html